memtt/numaprof/README.md

  * NodeJS/npm.
 To fetch the JavaScript libraries used by the web GUI.
 If you use a release archive, they already contain all the required JS files so you don't need anymore NodeJS.
  * Python pip.
 To download the dependencies of the web server for the web GUI.
 Again you can use a release archive which already contain all those files.

+If you don't have npm and pip on your server, prefer using the release archive which already contain all the required libraries and do not depend anymore on those two commands.

 Install
 -------